nguyendinhthienloc/CT_Website/README.md

 cp backend/.env.example backend/.env
 # Edit backend/.env and set OPENWEATHERMAP_KEY (register at https://openweathermap.org/ if you don't have one)

-# 4) Run the app with uvicorn (listens on :8001 by default)
+# 4) Run the app with uvicorn (listens on :8000 for this project)
-uvicorn backend.main:app --reload --host 0.0.0.0 --port 8001
+uvicorn backend.main:app --reload --host 0.0.0.0 --port 8000
 ```

 Client changes (optional):
-- If you run the backend locally, change your client weather fetch to POST to `/api/weather` on your backend (e.g., `http://localhost:8001/api/weather`) instead of calling `api.openweathermap.org` directly.
+- If you run the backend locally, the client is already configured to call the backend API base at `http://localhost:8000` for `/api/*` endpoints.
+Do not expose OpenWeatherMap API keys to the browser.

 Registration notes (manual work):
 - OpenWeatherMap: create a free account and generate an API key at https://openweathermap.org/ — required to use the `/api/weather` endpoint.
 - LibreTranslate / Argos: public endpoints used by `/api/translate` are free and do not require keys, but public instances may rate-limit or impose CORS restrictions; if you need reliable translation, consider a self-hosted LibreTranslate or a paid translation API.

+Translation library (py-googletrans):
+- This backend can optionally use `py-googletrans` (`googletrans` package) for server-side translation without API keys.
+That library is included in `backend/requirements.txt` as `googletrans==3.1.0a0`.
+- `py-googletrans` is an unofficial wrapper and may break if Google changes their internal API.
+It is a good no-key option for development and light usage.
+- If `googletrans` is available, the backend will use it automatically for `/api/translate`.
+If it's not available or fails, the backend falls back to public LibreTranslate/Argos endpoints.

+No registration is required to use `py-googletrans`.
+For production-grade translation, consider a paid API (Google Cloud Translate, Azure Translator) and proxy the requests server-side with proper key management.

 ### Method 3: Open File Directly